 Lenalidomide is approved to treat:

-- Mantle cell lymphoma in adults whose disease recurred (came back) or got worse after two other treatments, including bortezomib.
+- Mantle cell lymphoma in adults whose disease came back or got worse after two other treatments, including bortezomib.

 - Multiple myeloma in adults.
 It is given with dexamethasone.
 It is also used alone as maintenance therapy in adults who received an autologous stem cell transplant.